wangziqi2013/wangziqi2013.github.io/_posts/2020-05-21-Adaptive-Cache-Compression-for-High-Performance-Processors.markdown

 way a cache is accessed.
 On the other hand, since more cache lines can be stored on a level, chances are that lines which should have been already been evicted get hit, where in a non-compressed cache these accesses would incur misses.

+This paper assumes a two-level, exclusive cache hierarchy (pressumably on a single core).
+The L1 cache is entirely not compressed, since L1 latency is one of the most critical factor for instruction throughput, while L2 runs in compression mode, which can be turned off if the system determines that no benefit is gained from compression.